farao-community/farao-community.github.io/pages/docs/engine/index.md

 and CRAC objects.
 A first prototype is currently available in FARAO.
 Please refer to the [dedicated documentation page](/docs/engine/ra-optimisation/closed-optimisation-rao) to get more information about closed optimisation RAO module.
 - ***Search tree RAO*** engine: an efficient implementation of RAO interface for dealing with combinatorial problem of remedial actions optimisation mixing topological actions, and combined preventive/curative optimisation.
-This module is being developed in FARAO toolbox.
+This module - called CASTOR, for CAlculation with Scalable and Transparent OptimizeR - is being developed in FARAO toolbox.
 Please refer to the [dedicated documentation page](/docs/engine/ra-optimisation/search-tree-rao) to get more information about the module, and to the [FARAO roadmap](/roadmap) for information about current implementation plan.

 ### Flowbased